EndNote for iPad App

 Frequently Asked Questions about the App

 Q: Will the PDF annotations I create in the app sync with other versions of EndNote?

-Q: EndNote for iPad can link directly to Dropbox.
+Q: EndNote for iPad can link directly to Dropbox, Google Drive, and Microsoft OneDrive.
 Why not link to other Cloud-based file storage systems?

-A: Direct linking to Dropbox was a highly requested feature from our EndNote customers.
-It is likely possible that we can add similar support for other third-party, Cloud-based file storage systems but need to hear from users about which systems we should prioritize.
-Please contact us and let us know.
+A: Direct linking to those services was a highly requested feature from our EndNote customers.
+We can investigate adding other options, but we first want to hear from you on which ones to prioritize.
+Please contact us and let us know what you'd like!

 Q: It looks like the EndNote iPad app synchronizes with my EndNote online account.
 I want to sync with my desktop version of EndNote.
 How do I do this?

 Q: Can I use Safari to save references from web-based databases into EndNote on iPad?

-A: Yes.
-From within databases like Web of Science, Pubmed, and Google Scholar, you can directly export reference information to the EndNote app.
-To do this using Safari on iPad, simply perform your search in the database of your choice, choose the “save to EndNote” or “export to reference management software” option and then use the “Open in…” function of Safari to open the exported file in EndNote for iPad.
+A: Yes, but you can also use the app's built-in web browser to search databases and import reference materials.
+To use Safari on iPad, simply perform your search in the database of your choice, choose the “save to EndNote” or export to reference management software option and then use the “Open in...” function of Safari to open the exported file in EndNote for iPad.
 The EndNote app supports importing most .ciw, .enw, .nbib, and .ris files.
-Note that you can also use the app’s built-in web browser to search databases and import reference material.